SohailSaghar/pykkp/README.md

     - Board height
   - Pieces with methods
     - TBD
+    - Might not be any reason to make SRS yet.
+Can be implemented later, but for 40L sprint it is not needed

-We need to transform the queue into pieces first
+We need to transform the queue into pieces first.

 Short break with development to watch \
 https://youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ \